udel-jtown/Projects/README.md

 This repository is used to showcase some of the programs I have created.

-Currently, all the programs here are school projects completed while attending the University of Delaware.
+Currently, all the programs in the Games folder were school projects completed while attending the University of Delaware.